JellyCar: Reception of JellyCar 2

 The reviews of JellyCar 2 have been generally positive.
 Lisa Cowdell of Gamezebo said that the iOS version was "a tasty title you probably want to give a spin", but that the controls could sometimes be "downright frustrating".
 PSPMinis.com said that the PlayStation Portable version was "a well conceived game that is simple but 'non-frustratingly' challenging".

 The reviews for the two Nintendo versions were more mixed.
 In its review of the DSiWare version, Nintendo Life's Jacob Crites said that JellyCar 2 was "DSiWare done right: fun, pick-up-and play-style gameplay with a variety of options and tons of replay value", but that "the DSiWare size limitations haven't been kind", noting that the level editor was removed to conserve space.
 As to the WiiWare version, Patrick Elliott, also writing for Nintendo Life, said the game was "a sweet little port that spreads it on thick".
 However, IGN's Audrey Drake said the WiiWare version was "a downgrade from its mobile predecessors thanks to wonky controls, barely upgraded graphics, and no online connectivity".

 JellyCar 3

 A second sequel to the original game, JellyCar 3 was released in February 2011 on the Apple App Store.
-As before, JellyCar 3 added more features to the game, such as video replays, car customization and secret goals.
-A limited rewind feature was also added, allowing players to back up on the current level and resume at a chosen point; a total of ten rewinds were available, with extra rewinds as in-app purchases.
-A March 2011 update added new car shapes, new customization options and the ability to race ghosts of other players.
+As before, JellyCar 3 added more features to the game, such as replays/ghost replays, car customization, and secret goals.
+A rewind feature was also added, allowing players to back up on the current level and resume at a chosen point; a total of ten rewinds were available, with extra rewinds as in-app purchases.
+A March 2011 update added new car shapes, new customization options, leaderboards, and the ability to race ghost replays of other players.